timfdev/Computational-musicology/README.md

 A few typical tracks out of the corpus:
-Album Swimming (Addiction and depression, sad tone) 2018 -Self care (He raps about losing his mind here) -Coming back to earth (Addiction)
+Album Swimming (Addiction and depression, sad tone) 2018
+  - Self care (He raps about losing his mind here)
+  - Coming back to earth (Addiction)

 Album the divine Feminine(Love, happy/relaxed tone with more singing) 2016 -We